ben-willmore/portmaster/README.md

 ## Missing libFLAC.so.8 or libcrypto.so.1.1

 * Shadow Warrior
+* Blood
+* Redneck Rampage
+* Redneck Rampage 2

 Messages about these missing libraries can be fixed as follows:

 * Install the port as normal
 * Copy the relevant library from [here](https://github.com/ben-willmore/portmaster/blob/main/libs) to `<portfolder>/libs/` or `<portfolder/libs.aarch64` if they exist.
-If they don't create a folder called `libs.aarch64` and put the file there.
+If they don't, create a folder called `libs.aarch64` and put the file there.

+**OR**

+* Copy the relevant library from [here](https://github.com/ben-willmore/portmaster/blob/main/libs) to `<portfolder>/libs/` to `/usr/lib/`.
+Then run `batocera-save-overlay` to make the addition permanent.
+This should fix all ports with this problem, by making the library available to all programs.

 ## Problems with libEGL